We are a certified Continuing Education provider for

 Assessing abilities like teamwork in potential employees can be tricky.
 Without the chance to truly witness candidates interacting with others in the workplace, you must rely on interview questions, references, and assessment tests.
 The first two should focus on candidates’ past performance in previous jobs.
 Getting the applicant and, if possible, their past supervisors to discuss teamwork abilities is an essential part of evaluating them for those skills.

 Outside of the interview, pre-employment assessment tests are a must-have tool for evaluating teamwork skills.
-Emotional intelligence and personality assessments can give insight into candidates’ social skills, empathy levels, reaction to criticism, and honesty.
+Emotional intelligence tests and personality assessments can give insight into candidates’ social skills, empathy levels, reactions to criticism, and honesty.
 Individuals who work well in teams can be identified in part by highly accurate and validated tests.
 Clear reports will give you a better understanding of a candidate’s true tendencies and character traits.

 Look for Evidence

 Request that your candidate explain some instance of cooperation or team work.
 The most effective interview question you can ask is always one that addresses candidates’ past performance.
 A simple “Can you give me an example of a time you had to work on a team?” is sufficient to start things off.